This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

-The Go Nuts Hawaii surf camp is located on the prime Oahu coastline of the North Shore, a walkable distance from the surf competitions and world’s best surf spots such as Velzyland, Pipeline, and Waimea.
-With Sunset Beach just across the street, don’t be surprised to find some world-class surfers on your doorstep in the winter months of November and December.
-As the accommodation is basic, but comfortable, this is the ultimate place to learn how to surf all while being immersed in the surf scene of Oahu.
+Go Nuts Hawaii surf camp is on Oahu’s North Shore, a walkable distance from some of the world’s best surf spots like Velzyland, Pipeline, and Waimea.
+With Sunset Beach nearby, don’t be surprised to find some world-class surfers on your doorstep in the winter months of November and December.

 This Waikiki surf accommodation is great for those surfers who don’t necessarily want to take lessons, but love to be surrounded by other surfers.
 With a free daily pancake breakfast, and surfboard rental and surf spot Kuhio Beach Waikiki nearby, the Polynesian Hostel is proud to be the leading eco-friendly hostel in Honolulu.
 Surrounded by the finest beaches, parks, restaurants, and nightlife, this is a great spot for those who’d like to catch some waves while being in Hawaii.
 Friendly waves are just a short ways away.